rudiv/Achieve.Aspire/README.md

 ## How to use it

-Add it! `Aspire.Achieve.AzureProvisioning` on NuGet.
+Add it! `Achieve.Aspire.AzureProvisioning` on NuGet.

 ### Create your actual identities & resources